-When you think of fishing in Minnesota, lakes are more likely to come to your mind.
-However, the St Croix River is just as good of a place to fish.
-In fact, it’s one of the best places to catch catfish in Minnesota.
+When you think of fishing in Minnesota, lakes are more likely to come to mind.
+However, this river is just as good of a place to fish.
+It’s one of the best places to catch catfish in Minnesota.

 Some other fishes in the area include Walleye, Sturgeon, Muskie, Bass, and Panfish.
-Since river fishing is a bit different from lake fishing, you might want to get help from local guides to find the right spot.
+Since river fishing differs slightly from lake fishing, you might want to get help from local guides to find the right spot.

 Minnesota has certain regulations about fishing that you must follow.
 If you’re a non-resident, you need a fishing license.
 Kids under 15 do not need a permit if they’re with a licensed guardian or parent.

 The Minnesota Department of Natural Resources issues these licenses.
-Even if you’re a resident of the state, you still need a permit to fish.
+Even if you’re a state resident, you still need a permit to fish.
 Here are some people who can fish in the state without a license: